tvrjuana/forecasting-air-pollution-beijing/README.md

 <br>
 RMSE: 41.88 μg/m3
 <br>
-All the test set observation fall within the 95% confidence interval meaning that the true population mean lies within (interval here) and a 5% chance that it does not lie within that range.
-On average it was off by 41.88 μg/m3.
+The model performed fairly well for the Changping Station, all the observations are within the 95% confidence interval; meaning that 95% of the time the true population mean will fall within that shaded grey area and and a 5% chance that it will not.
+The standard deviation for PM10 in Changping was 41.12 μg/m3 with the RMSE for SARIMA being 41.88 μg/m3 which is only slightly above it.

 ### Dongsi Station